Use Images and Graphics

 Post Image

-Adding one img element with class center to the top of the post makes the post more visually and emotionally engaging.
+Adding one img element with the class center to the top of the post makes the post more visually and emotionally engaging.
 Often the image is a photo of the author of the post.
 If an author image is not appropriate for the post, look for a concept photo that supports the article’s theme.
 See the html for the post image below.

 <figure class="center">